MilkBowl/Administrate/README.txt

 	heal
 	fakelogging

-This work is Licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 unported License.
-It is available at: http://creativecommons.org/licenses/by-nc-sa/3.0/
+This work is Licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 unported License.
+It is available at: http://creativecommons.org/licenses/by-nc-nd/3.0/

 Permissions:
 	administrate.allmessages 	- receive messages about all players regardless of their status